The Lafforgue variety and irreducibility of induced representations: Generalized discriminants and irreducibility of induced representations

+\begin{proof} By Definition \ref{disc}, the zero set is exactly the locus where the trace form is an isomorphism, thus the locus where the Jacobson radical is trivial by Proposition \ref{jac}. \end{proof}

-In algebraic number theory, there is a useful formula allowing us to compute the discriminant of a tower of extensions in terms of the discriminants of the intermediate steps.
+In the case of number fields, we have an elementary formula allowing us to compute the discriminant of a tower of extensions in terms of the discriminants of the intermediate steps.
 As stated in the introduction, it turns out it can be generalized to our case.
-We recall \Cref{transd}. \transd*
+We recall \Cref{transd}.